By Maggie Kim

-Fascia is the thin layer of connective tissue that wraps around every muscle, organ, and joint in the body.
 Made up of collagen, elastin, and reticulin, fascia is like a cobweb that connects, protects, and organizes our insides.
 Fascia is 70% water and 30% fiber; it helps hydrate our body systems and irrigate toxins out of our lymphatic system.

-Unfortunately, if we don’t take care of our fascia, we risk chronic pain and inflammation that can lead to less mobility which creates an ongoing cycle of pain and decreased mobility.
+If we don’t take care of our fascia, we risk chronic pain and inflammation that can lead to less mobility which creates an ongoing cycle of pain and decreased mobility.
 No one wants to become that granny hunched over a walker with tennis balls on the bottom!

 Break out your foam roller again because it does help release fascia adhesions, but regular movement and stretching as well as keeping an eye on good posture and a healthy diet are basics to do on the daily.
 Deep tissue massage is another wonderful way to loosen stuck fascia.

-According to Black, these are common side effects, but they weren’t troublesome to me.
-Because the results?
-Shocking and immediate.
+The results were shocking and immediate.
 My stomach and waist looked and felt tighter; my skin felt thicker and smoother and my love handles were a little less handle-y.
 My thighs, which aren’t my biggest problem area, also looked leaner.
 And this was after a session or two.